GigiArteni/apiato-repository/docs/glossary.md

 **ScopeQuery**: A closure-based way to apply ad-hoc query logic to a repository.

-**Middleware**: Cross-cutting logic (e.g., audit, cache, rate-limit) that can be applied to repository operations, similar to HTTP middleware.
+**Cross-cutting logic**: Audit, cache, rate-limit, etc. that can be applied to repository operations, similar to HTTP middleware.
+(Middleware system removed)

 **Bulk Operations**: High-performance methods for inserting, updating, or deleting many records at once.